jeffpar/pcjs.v1/apps/pdp10/diags/klad/dakak/README.md

 [DAKAKT.MAC](DAKAKT.MAC.txt) [[original](http://pdp-10.trailing-edge.com/klad_sources/01/klad.sources/dakakt.mac.html)]
 for use with the [PDP-10 Test Machine with Debugger](/devices/pdp10/machine/ka10/test/debugger/) below.

+This diagnostic "TESTS THE MULTIPLY INSTRUCTION AND THE MULTIPLY ALGORITHM."

-Resources for this test include:
+Resources for this diagnostic include:

 - [Instructions](#dakaktxt)
 - [History](#dakakhst)